Xiaomi's slick Mi 5C packs the company's first processor

-Xiaomi is following the footsteps of Apple and local rival Huawei, on Tuesday announcing the Mi 5C -- a phone powered by the company's first in-house chipset, named Pinecone.
+Xiaomi is following the footsteps of Apple and local rival Huawei, on Tuesday announcing the Mi 5C -- a phone powered by the company's first in-house chipset, named the Surge S1.

 The Mi 5C looks to be a cheaper, less powerful iteration of last year's excellent Mi 5.
 Like that phone, it has a 5.15-inch screen.
 Unlike that phone, it has 3GB of RAM, a 12-megapixel rear camera and a 2,860mAh battery.
 Compare that to the Mi 5's 4GB of RAM, 16-megapixel rear camera and 3,000mAh battery.